wxt30/arpanel/README.md

 ### Setup
 IMPORTANT: Clone the arPanel repository inside your miner's directory.
-1) Move to the directory where the miner is installed and do:
+1) Move to the directory where virdpool miner is installed and do:
 ```
 git clone https://github.com/wxt30/arpanel.git
 cd arpanel